momentum-mod/docs/content/docs/guides/gamemodes/ahop.md

 ---
-title: "Gamemode Guide: Ahop"
+categories:
+  - guide
 permalink: /guide/gamemode-ahop/

-category: guide

 tags:
   - gamemode
   - info
   - ahop
   - accelerated hop

-toc: true
-toc_sticky: true
 ---

+# Gamemode Guide: Ahop

 ## What is Ahop?

-Ahop, short for "***A***ccelerated ***Hop***", comes from the Orange Box versions of Half-Life 2, its episodes, and Portal 1.
+Ahop, short for "**_A_**ccelerated **_Hop_**", comes from the Orange Box versions of Half-Life 2, its episodes, and Portal 1.
 Ahop comes from [Valve's attempt](#technical-explanation) to remove bunnyhopping in an older version of the game.
 By either hopping completely backwards or holding/pressing the back movement key while hopping, players can gain extreme amounts of velocity.

 Ahop movement can be commonly found in Any% Speedruns for [Half-Life 2](https://www.youtube.com/watch?v=NV-AWxqYAgc), [its episodes](https://www.youtube.com/watch?v=pSe8RMcQHeY) and [Portal 1](https://www.youtube.com/watch?v=mC47O6mKHJY).